riboviz/riboviz/docs/user/YAL5-codon-pairs_usage.md

 '-d', '--dataset'.
 Name of the dataset being studied '-g', '--gff'.
 Path to the species-specific GFF3 file '-a', '--annotation'.
-Path to codon positions file for the species (TSV file) '--asite_lenght'.
+Path to codon positions file for the species (TSV file) '--asite_length'.
 Path to species-specific A-site displacement length file '--feature'.
 Feature of interest, e.g. codon pair '-o', '--output'.
 Path to output directory, default = "."
 '--expand_width'.The desired range either side of the feature of interest, default = 5L